rmj3197/QuadratiK-Examples/README.md

   - All statistical tests and clustering as above
   - Data preprocessing code for OneWeb Satelite data example
   - Usage of QuadratiK's Python API for kernel tests and clustering
+- `R-Comparisons.R`: R code for comparing MMD and Energy statistics on the Breast Cancer and Exoplanet datasets, and for performing uniformity tests on Earthquake and Satellite data.
+- `Python-Comparisons.py`: Python code for comparing MMD and Energy statistics on the Wine dataset.
 - `Datasets/`: Example datasets used in the code (CSV, TXT)

+## Required Packages

+### R
+- QuadratiK
+- energy
+- kernlab
+- sphunif

+### Python
+- QuadratiK
+- hyppo

 ## Usage